isomerpages/moe-manjusrisec/_passionate-learners/Departments/Craft and Technology (C&T).md

 #### **What is Nutrition & Food Science (NFS) @MJR?**

-Every child is envisioned to be a discerning consumer and cultivates good dietary habit.
-Nutrition and Food Science unit offers students valuable nutrition, health and consumer education by providing an interesting curriculum, most aligned to the real-world.
+<p style="text-align: justify;">Every child is envisioned to be a discerning consumer and cultivates good dietary habit.
+Nutrition and Food Science unit offers students valuable nutrition, health and consumer education by providing an interesting curriculum, most aligned to the real-world.  </p>

 #### **Nutrition & Food Science (NFS) Programmes**

-Lower Sec students learn to design and plan “My Healthy GAPS Diet” with an ultimate aim of a better gut health to combat the increasing trend of psychological and learning challenges such as ADHD, hyperactivity, and poor attention span.
-Upper Sec students learn to think critically about issues on food, health and nutrition, approach problems with creative solutions and make decisions based on sound judgment and logical reasoning through debating on nutrition controversies and completion of a coursework task in the GCE examination.
+<p style="text-align: justify;">Lower Sec students learn to design and plan “My Healthy GAPS Diet” with an ultimate aim of a better gut health to combat the increasing trend of psychological and learning challenges such as ADHD, hyperactivity, and poor attention span.
+Upper Sec students learn to think critically about issues on food, health and nutrition, approach problems with creative solutions and make decisions based on sound judgment and logical reasoning through debating on nutrition controversies and completion of a coursework task in the GCE examination.</p>

 |   |   |   |